“I need a vacuum…but all the different brands and models are confusing. Where do I start?”

 It sounds obvious, but you should set a budget before you start looking for a vacuum.
 Vacuum cleaners vary in price, from cheap £20 models right up to £400 and above, so without a budget you’ll have a hard time finding value for money.

 But how much do you need to spend to get a high-quality cleaner?
 At Spotless Vacuum, we recommend spending at least £100.
 More expensive models aren’t always better, but it’s hard to get a reliable, powerful and easy to use model for less than £100.
-Inexpensive vacuum cleaners might seem tempting when you’re looking on sites like Amazon, but there’s nearly always a cost when it comes to performance and reliability.
+Inexpensive vacuum cleaners might seem tempting, but there’s nearly always a cost when it comes to performance and reliability.

 On the other hand, we don’t recommend buying the most expensive models just for the sake of it.
 While there are some excellent models available, you need to find a vacuum that provides the right balance between the features you need and your budget.